rvp47/School_District_Analysis/README.md

 # School_District_Analysis

 ## Overview
 The school board found evidence of academic dishonesty for the math and reading grades for Thomas High School ninth graders.
-The purpose of this analyse is to understand how changing the data to replace nineth graders' math and reading scores affects how Thomas High School performances relative to other schools.
-This analysis compares the results of a previous school district analysis with unaltered scores to an updated school district analysis with changes to the math and reading scores for the ninth graders at Thoman High School.
+The purpose of this analydsis is to understand how changing the data to replace ninth graders' math and reading scores affects how Thomas High School performances relative to other schools.
+This analysis compares the results of a previous school district analysis with unaltered scores to an updated school district analysis with changes to the math and reading scores for the ninth graders at Thomas High School.

 The updated analysis includes the following:
 - District summary DataFrame